Join us on Facebook. You’ll find the latest news, photos and videos.

 People with disability have the right to live in the community, and have the right to life, family, children, work, and health, says Diana Zgherea.
 “Our voice matters!”

-At KHS, we see ourselves as an ally in supporting the advocacy efforts of people with disability.
-We work alongside people with disability to expand and strengthen advocates in exercising their rights to participate in society as full and equal citizens, and build social and physical environments to change mindsets and foster inclusion.
+At KHS, we act as an ally in supporting the advocacy efforts of people with disability and Organizations of Persons with Disabilities.
+We work alongside people with disability to advocate for their rights to participate in society, to build social and physical environments that remove barriers, and to change mindsets and foster inclusion.
+We also partner with global coalitions to maximize our impact together.

 Watch advocacy videos from Keystone Moldova